imglorialiu/glorias-unicode/README.md

 ## 🗺️ Roadmap

 This project is just getting started.
-The symbol library is just the **appetizer** — the real main course is the kaomoji tool.
+The symbol library and font transformer are just the **appetizers** — the real main course is the kaomoji tool.

 ### Short-term
 - [ ] Symbol search (by keyword, by context)